sneakysneak/docs/pages/connector-authentication/jotform_setup.md

 ## Setup

-To authenticate the JotForm connector you will need an API Key, the server your account uses, and the ID of the form you wish to work with.
+To authenticate the JotForm connector you will need an API Key, and the API Domain.

-You will need to install a seperate instance of the connector for each form you wish to work with.

 ### API Key